 The ‘needs’ factors represent the most immediate reason for seeking care, and arise from functional, physical and cognitive health problems (Bassetti & Rebba, 2015; Paraponaris et al., 2012; Penkunas et al., 2017; Van Houtven & Norton, 2004).
 The predisposing factors are risks existing before the onset of the impairment that created the need for care, such as age, sex, and health behaviours.
 The enabling factors are structural and contextual characteristics related to care availability, such as income (Bertogg & Strauss, 2020; Rodríguez, 2013; Van Houtven & Norton, 2004), health insurance, local policies (Blomberg et al., 2012; Suanet et al., 2012), and a social support network (Kjær & Siren, 2020; Suanet et al., 2012).
 This model has been recently criticized because of its failure to account for dynamic trajectories of care use over time (Geerts & Van den Bosch, 2012; Kemp et al., 2013).

 Enabling and predisposing factors sometime overlap.
 For example, sex can be both.
 Women, in general, have a more established social network that can be called upon, if needed, for informal care.
 On the other hand, female sex is a recognized risk factor for a variety of chronic diseases that precipitate a in need of care.
 Within families care usually is provided disproportionally across sex groups. by males and females.
 In traditional relationships women tend to be expected to be caregivers more than is so for men (Henz, 2009).
 This gendered role when mixed with spousal care can be described as ‘care by default’ delivered to men by women and arising from lifelong co-habitation and a close emotional bond (Arber & Ginn, 1995).
 Economic considerations add more complexity as employment status and income affect willingness and ability to provide and receive care (Sarkisian & Gerstel, 2004).
-The impact of incentives (such as cash-for -care programs offered in some social welfare systems) appears to be is gendered as well (Schmidt, 2017).
+The impact of incentives (such as cash-for -care programs offered in some social welfare systems) appears to be gendered as well (Schmidt, 2017).
 Women are more likely to give up paid work to become family caregivers.
 Cultural norms also add complexity to care behaviour.
 In some cultures informal care is an expected substitute for formal care (Bolin et al., 2008)

 Although predicted needs for informal and formal care are assumed to be similar, different care behaviours may be influenced differentially by enabling and predisposing factors.
 For example, persons with higher socio-economic status (i.e., with higher income/home-owners) are more likely than those of lower socioeconomic status to share or outsource care-giving with a formal service provider while persons from low SES are more likely to be recipients of informal care (Bertogg & Strauss, 2020).
 Current theoretical models (Andersen & Newman, 2005; Messeri et al., 1993) can identify factors that define needs for care as well as those factors that predispose individuals to be in need.
 Additionally, these models are able to describe what factors enable individual to access better care.
 Although these models are suitable to describe determinants of health care utilization properly, they are deficient in explaining the interplay between these care indicators.